qerty2/BSOD-Coin-Flip/readme.md

 If you download the .exe version from the releases tab, it may be marked as malicious by your antivirus.
 This is a well known problem with pyinstaller, which was used to compile it from a .py to a .exe that anyone can run.
 You can read more about it [here.](https://github.com/pyinstaller/pyinstaller/issues/6754)

 TLDR: If the script is marked as malicious; its not.
+For me to resolve this, id have to sign the program which would cost upwards of $100 a year which is both not worth it and may not even solve the issue.
 The source code is available for you to read [here](https://github.com/qerty2/BSOD-Coin-Flip/blob/main/main.py) and if you dont trust the .exe you can always compile it yourself.